Paying tax on cryptocurrencies

 - how much time you put into crypto trading

-Any combination of these 3 factors could, in theory, shift your assets from box 3 to box 1, where the tax rate is much higher.
-In box 1, actual capital gains are taxed at a rate of up to 49.5%
+Any combination of these 3 factors could, in theory, shift your assets from box 3 to box 1.
+The tax rate on assets is higher than the tax rate on income.
+Look at an overview of the current tax rates.

 Income tax return box 3